Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - It composes `searchQuery` filter by concatenating conditions (`state`, `county`, `classification`, `highTemp`, `point`) present in `params`;
 - If the filter is empty, make it be '*';
-- `vectorQuery` is a hybrid query with `searchQuery` as filter and then KNN vector search;
+- `vectorQuery` is a hybrid query with `searchQuery` as filter follows by KNN vector search;
-- Input `query` must be transformed to vector and convert to Array of float32;
+- Input `query` must be transformed to vector and converted to Array of float32;
 - Makes a call to [FT.SEARCH](https://redis.io/docs/latest/commands/ft.search/).